 The Weight of Protection

 After these confrontations, after he has yelled or grabbed or made his point through whatever means he chooses, I go to check on my sisters.
 My younger sister, only one year younger than me, has often heard everything through the walls.
-I find her frozen in her bed, eyes wide, her own body locked in the same sympathetic activation that grips mine.
+I find her frozen in her bed, eyes wide, her own body locked in the same alert state that grips mine.
 “It is okay,” I tell her, though we both know the reality is far from okay.
 “He is calmer now.”
 Ya pasó.
 (It has passed.)
-Though we both know the calm is temporary, that it will come again, that this is merely intermission.
+Though we both know the calm is temporary, that it will come again, that this is merely an intermission.

 I smooth her hair the way our mother does, or used to do before exhaustion made all gestures mechanical.
 I try to absorb her fear into my own body, try to create a buffer between her and the violence, try to convince both of us that I can keep her safe when in reality I am just another child, just as powerless, just as frightened.

 The youngest, still small, often sleeps through these episodes.
-When she wakes confused by the atmosphere, by the tension that lingers in the house like smoke, I make up reasons.
+When she wakes, confused by the atmosphere, by the tension that lingers in the house like smoke, I make up reasons.
 “Dad was just talking loud about work.”
 Anything to preserve her innocence a little longer, though I suspect she absorbs the fear even when its source lies beyond her conscious awareness.
 Babies know.
 Children know.
 Bodies know what minds try to deny.

 The Vigil

 I lie awake long after the house has gone silent.
 The ball in my stomach slowly, slowly begins to unclench, though it never fully releases.
 My body remains ready, vigilant.
 Sleep comes late and lightly.
 I will wake at any unfamiliar sound, my heart already racing before I am fully conscious.
-Tomorrow I will move through school in a fog of exhaustion, but I have become skilled at hiding this too.
+Tomorrow I will move through school in a fog of exhaustion, but I have become skilled at hiding this, too.
 At appearing normal.
-At performing the role of child who is fine when everything inside me is wound tight as wire.
+At performing the role of a child who is fine when everything inside me is wound tight as a wire.

 The Normalization of Terror